Sublette County school board receives pushback on mask vote

-PINEDALE — Community members spoke out at its April meeting against the Sublette County School District No. 1 Board of Trustees’ March 11 vote to defy state public health orders mandating masks in schools when social distancing is not possible.
+PINEDALE — Community members spoke out against the Sublette County School District No. 1 Board of Trustees’ March 11 vote – to defy state public health orders mandating masks in schools when social distancing is not possible – at the board's April meeting.

-The trustees voted 4-2 to pass a motion in March eliminating school SMART Start Plans and replacing them with the minimum guidelines set out by the state.
+In March, the trustees voted 4-2 to pass a motion eliminating school SMART Start Plans and replacing them with the minimum guidelines set out by the state.

 The motion made an exception for public health orders on masks in schools and lifted those requirements for students and staff in the district.